 - Swimming is permitted.

-- You should wear a stiff soled shoe a minimum of two months.
+- Wear a stiff soled (rigid soled) shoe for a minimum of three months.

-- An orthotic insert is frequently ordered to support the foot in the area of the fracture and is to be used long term.
+- An orthotic insert is used to support the foot in the area of the fracture and is to be used long term.